Senior Lecturer; European Languages Programme Lead

 After graduating from St Hugh’s College, Oxford, gaining a distinction in spoken French, I took my PGCE at the University of York, then taught English as a foreign language in Munich for 2 years, followed by seven years teaching at secondary level.
 On leaving school teaching to raise a family, I undertook the Institute of Linguists’ Diploma in Translation.
 After working freelance for several years, I taught at the University of York on the IT, Business and Languages degree, before moving to York St John University full time in 2012.

-I am course leader for French and German, and teach modules in French to Proficiency level (C1) for the Joint Honours degree in Languages, as well as the level 6 'Professional Linguist' module.
-I also supervise students’ level 6 research projects in French and German, and I am the university-based mentor for the YSJU Secondary School Direct PGCE (MFL) course.
+I am Programme Lead for European Languages, and teach modules in French to Proficiency level (C1) for the Joint Honours degree in Languages, as well as the level 6 'Professional Linguist' module.
+I also supervise students' level 6 research projects in French, and I am the university-based link tutor for the YSJ Secondary School Direct PGCE (MFL) course

 I am a Senior Fellow of the Higher Education Academy and a member of the Chartered Institute of Linguists.